 If you’re a nature-lover, the third most popular sound won't be a surprise: birds.
 Among the British, bird song was the favorite sound of all.

 Even in a big city, you can hear birds if you listen.
 I live in New York City and my block is full of chirping in the spring.
 Over the years, though, you may notice that the joyful noise of birds singing may become dimmer or stop.
-That’s because as we age, we tend to lose our perception of higher-frequency sounds, including the sparkles in a robin’s call.
+That’s because as we age, we tend to develop high-frequency hearing loss, making it harder to the sparkles in a robin’s call.
 Another giveaway is when small children become challenging to understand.

 Hearing aids can help.
 Nathan Pieplow, the faculty sponsor for the Bird Club at the University of Colorado, acquired hearing aids in August 2020.
 He hoped they would allow him “to hear all the birds that the 20-year-olds in the club can hear every time we are in the field together,” he wrote me, and they did make a difference.

 Bird songs provide clues for birders, but what if you can’t hear well?